GuilhermeIsNotUnix/Moonbeam/README.md

 # Compiling from source

-To compile basically you need to have all the imports, but Fyne have its requirements to work also, so you will need the **Go tools** (at least version 1.12), a **C compiler** (GCC for example, to connect with system graphics drivers) and a **system graphics driver**, make sure you have them first on your system, then execute:
+To compile basically you need to have all the imports, but Fyne have its requirements to work also, so you will need the **Go tools** (at least version > 1.16), a **C compiler** (GCC for example, to connect with system graphics drivers) and a **system graphics driver**, make sure you have them first on your system, then execute:

+$ cd moonbeam

 $ go get fyne.io/fyne/v2@latest

 $ go install fyne.io/fyne/v2/cmd/fyne@latest

-$ cd moonbeam

 $ go mod tidy